 As the country rapidly develops, the generations are growing up with very different values, which leads to a lack of common interest within families.

 3. Localize Your Brand

 It is important for brands to develop a reputation in order to enter the Chinese market.
 Many variables go into the making and localizing of a brand name, therefore, it is vital to come up with a name that associates the message that your company wishes to convey.
 It is also important for companies to be aware of how the name translates into other languages.

 Brand name translation is implemented in 4 main steps: brand image consideration, knowledge of a target audience, benchmark of brand names of existing competition, and linguistic aspects of the new brand name.

 This might sound obvious, but companies must know who their target audience is.

-Next, you need to localize the content.
+Next, you need to localize the communication when entering the Chinese market.
 Localization is the process of adapting or recreating a company’s marketing materials to fit another market so that it appears natural and effortless.
 This can include a variety of actions, from translating the content to changing fonts and images.

 The purpose of localization is to make the product feel as natural as possible in the hands of the new users.
 Companies should make sure that their marketing strategies are aware of cultural customs/languages, because if Chinese marketing materials seem unnatural or unprofessional to the online user, chances are, they will be less likely to take an interest in the product or service.